-F. PARTICIPATION
+VI.PARTICIPATION

 a) Participation in classroom and laboratory activities is highly encouraged.
-Students who do not participate or are disruptive will be subject to disciplinary action.
-Computers can be open and used to write notes and view presentation material for the course in session.
+Students who do not participate, or are disruptive will be subject to disciplinary action.
+Computers can be open and used to write notes and view presentation material of course in session.
 There will be no use of social media or personal business during class.
 If this policy is violated, the student will need to forgo computer use and handwrite their notes.

-G. LABORATORY USE POLICY
+VII.
+LABORATORY USE POLICY

 - a) Students are encouraged to make full use of the radiography and nursing labs at CCD to reinforce what they have learned in class and to prepare them for actual patient care situations.
-Please observe the following rules: - An ARRT registered faculty member must be present in the building in order for students to use the radiography labs.
-Please make arrangements with your instructor if you want access to the labs before or after classes. - An ARRT registered faculty member must be notified when the Carm systems are in use, direct supervision is required. - No food or drink allowed in the labs. - Leave the lab clean when you finish.
-Put all equipment away in its proper place.
-All equipment used will be sanitized, with special attention to all surfaces, handles, door knobs, cassettes, including monitors, keyboards, and mouse. - Shut down all equipment when finished. - Treat all equipment, phantoms, computers, etc. with care. - Do not take apart the whole body phantoms unless given permission to do so. - Review the Radiography Lab Expectations list posted in the main room of the lab. - Under no circumstances is a student allowed to x-ray another person.
+Please observe the following rules: - An ARRT registered faculty member must be present, in the building and readily available when students want to use the radiography labs outside of scheduled lab courses.
+Please make prior arrangements with an instructor if you want access to the labs before or after classes. - An ARRT registered faculty member must be in direct presence when the mobile or C-arm systems are in use, direct supervision is required. - No food or drink allowed in the labs. - Leave the lab clean when you finish.
+Put all equipment and phantoms away in its proper place. - Shut down all equipment when finished. - Treat all equipment, phantoms, computers, etc. with care. - Do not take apart the whole-body phantoms unless given permission to do so. - Review the Radiography Lab Expectations list posted in the main room of the lab. - Under no circumstances is a student allowed to x-ray another person or animal.
 This will result in immediate program dismissal.